joaodrp/gelf-formatter/README.md

 ## Motivation

-There are several packages available that implement *handlers* for the standard library logging module and can send your application logs to [Graylog](https://www.graylog.org/) by TCP/UDP/HTTP ([py-gelf](https://pypi.org/project/pygelf/) is a good example).
+There are several packages available providing *handlers* for the standard library logging module that can send your application logs to [Graylog](https://www.graylog.org/) by TCP/UDP/HTTP ([py-gelf](https://pypi.org/project/pygelf/) is a good example).
 Although these can be useful, it may not be a good idea to make your application performance dependent on costly network requests.

-Alternatively, you can simply log to a file or `stdout` and have a log collector (like [Fluentd](https://www.fluentd.org/)) processing and sending those logs *asynchronously* to a remote server (and not just to Graylog, as GELF can be used as a generic log format).
-This has become a common pattern for containerized applications and in such scenario all we need is a GELF logging formatter, nothing else.
+Alternatively, you can simply log to a file or `stdout` and have a collector (like [Fluentd](https://www.fluentd.org/)) processing and sending those logs *asynchronously* to a remote server (and not just to Graylog, as GELF can be used as a generic log format).
+This is a common pattern for containerized applications and in such scenarios all we need is a GELF logging *formatter*.

-For these reasons this package was created and contains a *formatter* for the standard library logging module that conforms to the [GELF Payload Specification (version 1.1)](http://docs.graylog.org/en/3.0/pages/gelf.html#gelf-payload-specification).
-You can use it locally or apply it globally to capture logs from third-party packages as well.

 ## Features

-- Support for custom fixed additional fields (context);
+- Support for custom additional fields (context);
 - Support for reserved [`logging.LogRecord`](https://docs.python.org/3/library/logging.html#logrecord-attributes) additional fields;
-- Automatic exceptions detection and formatting (traceback);
+- Automatic detection and formatting of exceptions (traceback);
 - Zero dependencies and tiny footprint.

 ## Installation